bright/new-www/content/jobs/sales-executive.md

   - Excellent communication skills
   - Growth mindset
   - CRM
+title_more_about_us: if you want to know a bit more about us, take a look below 🙋🏻‍♀️🙋🏻‍♂️
 show_new_title_more_about_us: true
 links_more_about_us: >-
   [7 reasons to work at Bright Inventions](/blog/reasons-to-join-bright)